dsrichard97/consulting-f9477/content/pages/blog/surround-yourself-with-right-people.md

       subtitle:
         textAlign: center
 ---
-Faculty is managing student performance and working with vendors and partners to best provide solutions.
+**Our faculty oversees student performance, collaborating closely with vendors and partners to deliver optimal solutions.**

-Graduate students focus: The methodology of statistical consulting: guidelines for client consultant communications, presentations to clients, basics of writing final technical reports, thorough case studies involving advanced statistical analysis, invited client presentations, real-life projects, group discussions, written and oral statistical reports by students.
+Graduate Student Focus: We emphasize the methodology of statistical consulting, which encompasses strategies for effective communication between clients and consultants, conducting client presentations, and mastering the essentials of drafting final technical reports.
+Our curriculum includes in-depth case studies that require advanced statistical analysis, alongside presentations by invited clients to expose students to real-world challenges.
+Students engage in real-life projects, benefiting from group discussions and both written and oral statistical reporting, fostering a comprehensive learning environment.